watrall/wikidata-world-heritage/README.md

-# Wikidata World HEritage Explorer
+# Wikidata World Heritage Explorer
 Lightweight web application that allows users to explore UNESCO World Heritage Sites using Wikidata Very much a work in progress